 Loggia Lanzi

-The Loggia of Lanzi, sometimes called the Loggia of Orcagna or Signoria, differs from the usual loggias located in modern residential buildings and architectural monuments.
-The arched structure, which appeared in Florence in the 14th century, is located entirely on the ground.
-It is believed that this gallery became the ancestor of all other loggias, which arose in a wide range throughout Europe.
+The Lanzi loggia, which is sometimes called the Loggia of Orcagna or Signoria, differs from the usual loggias located in modern residential buildings and architectural monuments.
+The arched structure, which appeared in Florence in the 14th century, is completely located on the ground.
+It is believed that this gallery became the ancestor of all other loggias, which appeared in a wide range throughout Europe.

 Loggia Lanzi